R-kill-9/MasterMind/README.md

-Grupo formado por
+# Master Mind
-Joel Macias Rojas
+Mastermind game created to play locally against the computer.
+It is programmed in Java and allows playing against the machine using a genetic algorithm or the five-guess algorithm.

-Elsa Boix Solina
+## Execute
-Ricard Medina Amado
+Clone the repository, move to the FONT directory and execute "make run_jar".

-Marcel Sánchez Roca
+## Developed by

-joel.macias@estudiantat.upc.edu
+- Joel Macias Rojas (joel.macias@estudiantat.upc.edu)
-elsa.boix@estudiantat.upc.edu
+- Elsa Boix Solina (elsa.boix@estudiantat.upc.edu)
-ricard.medina@estudiantat.upc.edu
+- Ricard Medina Amado (ricard.medina@estudiantat.upc.edu)
-marcel.sanchez.roca@estudiantat.upc.edu
+- Marcel Sánchez Roca (marcel.sanchez.roca@estudiantat.upc.edu)